Having the facts about sugar and unrefined sugar can lead to healthier eating choices. Get started with these tips and our unrefined sugar recipes!

 Some people can handle a little bit of sugar in their diet, while for others, it may cause binge eating, rapid weight gain, and disease.
 Every individual is unique and you need to figure out what works for you.

-Keep me posted on the progress.
-Tag, comment below, or email!
+Keep me posted on your progress.
+Tag @cottercrunch on Instagram, join our Facebook community, comment below, or email!

 Cheers and have a DELICIOUS week!